-As a general rule, and in compliance with local regulations, the SCOR legal entities appoint the Group to supervise and implement the investment and reinvestment of all of their invested assets.
-This relationship is put in place through an Investment Management Agreement ("IMA") which includes local investment guidelines.
-SCOR delegates to SCOR Investment Partners the implementation of the investment strategy for its invested assets as determined by the Group Investment Committee.
-This relationship is put in place through a Master Investment Management Agreement ("MIMA") which includes the list of invested assets portfolios and legal entities and their respective investment guidelines.
+As a general rule, and in compliance with local regulations, legal entities of SCOR appoint the Group to supervise and implement the investment and reinvestment of all of their invested assets.
+This relationship is established through an Investment Management Agreement ("IMA") which includes local investment guidelines.
+SCOR delegates to SCOR Investment Partners the implementation of the investment strategy for its invested assets as determined by the Group